What Younger Employees Value More Than Money

 It’s tempting to generalize about millennials, and the even younger Gen Z employees, by saying they want work-life balance.
 But they have deeper motivations and broader perspectives than they are often given credit for.
 As an employer, it’s important to understand what younger employees value more than money.

 These two generations of employees are having an impact on everything in the workplace.
 From how and where job responsibilities are managed, to employee engagement practices, to how organizations exercise social responsibility.
 So we decided to mention what younger employees value more than money, but add some different perspectives.

-A lot has been written about flexible work schedules, but we would like to present a new perspective that goes beyond your employee’s desire to access work via mobile or remote technology to enable flexible working hours for convenience.
-This is not just a case of younger workers being demanding it truly shows what workers value.
+A lot has been written about flexible work schedules.
+We would like to present a new perspective.
+This goes beyond your employee’s desire to access work via mobile or remote technology to enable flexible working hours for convenience.
+It is not just a case of them being demanding, it truly shows what younger employees value.

 The U.S. population is aging, and your younger employees may very well already be caregivers to elderly parents or grandparents.
 At the same time, they’re building careers and starting families.
 This is a topic that has not fully hit the mainstream media, but it’s coming.
 Most of us don’t think of millennials and Gen Z as caregivers yet.
 However, there’s an estimated 44 million unpaid caregivers, and millions are younger employees.

 Work That Is Interesting And Utilizes Their Skills

 Strategy firm Department26 surveyed millennial workers and learned that the top priority for 44 percent of them is working in jobs they are passionate about.
 Your younger employees want to make an impact, and not just plug away at a job that may pay more but is uninspiring.